 Visual Inspection

-If you have an appliance, lamp, or electrical device that stops properly working, among the first things you can do is to check the outlet and the electrical cord for signs of damage.
-Periodically, a power outlet will malfunction and go dead.
-There may be evident indicators of damage, as for instance discoloration.
-That’s why you should examine all plugs and cords for breaks, fraying, and other damage.
-If either the outlet or the cord is damaged, it’s time to swap them for new ones.
+If an appliance, lamp, or electrical device stops functioning, initially inspect the outlet and cord for any signs of damage.
+At times, a power outlet may malfunction and become nonfunctional.
+Damage might be visible, such as discoloration.
+In the same way, check all plugs and cords for any breaks, fraying, or damage.
+If there is damage to the outlet or cord, it’s probably time for a replacement.

 Try a Different Outlet

-If your outlet and power cord looks good, your subsequent approach is to try plugging your lamp or device into a different outlet.
-It’s vital to determine whether the outlet or the electrical item is the root of the trouble.
-If you plug your device into a different outlet (preferably one in a different room) and it performs properly, then you’re certain that the outlet is the main issue.
+If the outlet and power cord look okay, the next thing to do is plug your lamp or device into another outlet.
+It’s crucial to identify whether the outlet or the electrical item is causing the problem.
+If plugging your device into a different outlet (especially in another room) makes it work, the outlet is the main problem.

 Reset the GFCI